ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 the time) by rejecting a message.
 When rejecting a message, an application can ask the broker to discard or requeue it.

-To reject a message use the { yard_link AMQP::Channel#reject } method:
+To reject a message use the `AMQP::Channel#reject` method:

     queue.bind(exchange).subscribe do |metadata, payload|
       # reject but do not requeue (simply discard)